Azure/azure-webjobs-sdk-extensions/README.md

 That's it - whenever a request comes in for your WebHook, the WebHook reveiver will perform all the authentication checks and your job function will *only* be invoked if the request is authenticated.
 For more information on the various ASP.NET WebHooks SDK reveivers supported, see their documentation.

+To register the File extensions, call `config.UseWebHooks()` in your startup code.
 For more information, see the [WebHook samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/WebHookSamples.cs).